Twin-width of graphs with tree-structured decompositions

-We will exploit the result of~\cite{bounding-twwa, bounding-twwb} that an $a$-vertex graph has twin-width at most $f(a)$.
+We will exploit the result of~\cite{twwpaley} that an $a$-vertex graph has twin-width at most $f(a)$.

 Let $(G_i)_{i \leq |G|}$ be the contraction obtained by the algorithm.
-Fix $i \in [|G|]$ and $v \in G_i$ and let $\mathcal{T}_i = (T_i, \mathcal{B}_i)$ be the strong tree decomposition corresponding to $G_i$ and $B_j$ the bag containing $v$ in $\mathcal{T}$.
+Fix $i \in [|G|]$ and $v \in V(G_i)$ and let $\mathcal{T}_i = (T_i, \mathcal{B}_i)$ be the strong tree decomposition corresponding to $G_i$ and $B_j$ the bag containing $v$ in $\mathcal{T}_i$.

-If $j$ is neither a leaf, nor in a leaf-parent, nor the parent of a leaf-parent in $T_i$, then $\rdeg(v) = 0$.
+If $j$ is neither a leaf, nor a leaf-parent, nor the parent of a leaf-parent in~$T_i$, then $\rdeg(v) = 0$.

 Assume that $j$ is a leaf of $T_i$, then all red edges incident to $v$ are either internal edges of $B_j$ or joining~$v$ with a vertex of $B_p$ where $p$ is the parent of $j$ in $T_i$.
 Since $\stw(G) \leq k$ there are at most $k$ red edges of the latter form.
-Internal red edges of a bag may only arise during a the contraction of this leaf-bag in Line~\ref{line: contract leaf}.
-Since the corresponding partial contraction sequence is chosen to be width-minimal and by the bound of~\cite{bounding-twwa, bounding-twwb} we obtain that $\rdeg_{G_i}(v) \leq k + f(k)$.
+Internal red edges of a bag may only arise during the contraction of this leaf-bag in Line~\ref{line: contract leaf}.
+Since the corresponding partial contraction sequence is chosen to be width-minimal and by the bound of~\cite{twwpaley} we obtain that $\rdeg_{G_i}(v) \leq k + f(k)$.

 Now assume that $j$ is a leaf-parent in $T_i$.
-If the bag $B_j$ of $\mathcal{T}_i$ was already contained in $\mathcal{T}$, then there are no internal red edges in $B_j$ and the only red edges incident to $v$ are incident to the vertices of precisely one leaf-bag, or, to the vertices of precisely two leaf-bags one of which is merged.
-In each of the two cases, the red degree of $v$ in $G_i$ is bounded by $k+1$.
+Then \(v\) is incident via red edges to vertices in at most two child bags of \(j\), one of which is merged.
+If the bag~$B_j$ of $\mathcal{T}_i$ was already contained in $\mathcal{T}$, then there are no internal red edges in $B_j$.
+Thus, the red degree of $v$ in $G_i$ is bounded by $k+1$.
 Otherwise $B_j$ is obtained during the contraction in Line~\ref{line: contract parent}.
 In this case, $j$ has precisely one child $\ell$ in $T_i$ and $\ell$ is merged.
-Hence, $j$ has at most $k + f(k) + 1$ red neighbors.
+Thus,~\(v\) has red edges to this child, possibly to all \(k\) vertices of the parent bag of \(B_j\) and at most \(f(k)\) red neighbors within the bag \(B_j\).
+Hence, $\rdeg_{G_i}(v)\leq k+f(k)+1$.